-Fire Drills and Other Emergency Situations
+Fire Drills

-Fire drills are held at regular intervals as required by state law.
 When the fire alarm sounds, students are to stop all work immediately and follow the teachers' instructions for leaving the building.
 While students are passing, silence is to be maintained.
 The reason for this is obvious.
 If a real fire were to occur, an exit might be blocked.
 The need to listen for further directions is of paramount importance.
-Failure to hear those directions could result in serious injury.
+Failure to hearthose directions could result in serious injury.
 Students are to remain with his/her core teacher in the assigned area.

-Lock-Down Emergency
+Lock-Down Drills